This story is part of a series about how schools, teachers and students are coping with the immigration crisis.

 “I say to them, it doesn’t matter where you came from, it’s where you’re going,” says Rosario, a bilingual social worker who joined the Patchogue-Medford school district two years ago.

 Since 2016, Rosario has run half a dozen counseling groups of about eight to ten kids.
 Other kids have tracked her down to talk after hearing from friends that she’s a sympathetic listener.
 She’s one of the reasons immigrant students smile when asked about their school.
 They call it calm, peaceful and supportive.
 It’s a refuge.

 That’s not how many outsiders paint Patchogue.
-When politicians talk about Suffolk County — a mix of tony beach towns and working class hamlets like Patchogue on Long Island’s eastern half — it’s often to highlight the violence.
+When politicians talk about Suffolk County — a mix of tiny beach towns and working class hamlets like Patchogue on Long Island’s eastern half — it’s often to highlight the violence.
 President Trump has twice visited Suffolk to call for a crackdown against immigrant gangs following teenage murders in Brentwood, a few towns over.
 New York’s governor, Andrew Cuomo, has stopped by the county to promise more state money to target the largest of the gangs, MS-13.
 And Patchogue itself is still haunted by the decade-old murder of an immigrant by several native-born teens.